dhananjaygr/InlineQuestions/100-Foundation/questions/Page3/question-01.md

 ## Metadata
-Question Type : Multiple Choice
+Question Type : Single Choice
-Max Answers : 3

 ## Question
 Which of the following steps is NOT part of creating a data classification rule in the Wiz portal?